Eggs are one of the few foods that should be classified as “superfoods.”

 There are several nutrients that help counteract some of the degenerative processes that can affect our eyes.

-Egg yolks actually contain large amounts of both Lutein and Zeaxanthin.
+Egg yolks contain large amounts of both lutein and zeaxanthin.

-Eggs are also high in Vitamin A, which deserves another mention here.
-Vitamin A deficiency is the most common cause of blindness in the world (32).
+Eggs are also high in vitamin A, which deserves another mention here.
+Vitamin A deficiency is the most common cause of blindness in the world (

-Bottom Line: The antioxidants Lutein and Zeaxanthin are very important for eye health and can help prevent macular degeneration and cataracts.
+Summary The antioxidants lutein and zeaxanthin are very important for eye health and can help prevent macular degeneration and cataracts.
 Eggs are high in both of them.

-Eggs from hens that are raised on pasture and/or fed Omega-3 enriched feeds tend to be much higher in Omega-3 fatty acids.
+Eggs from hens that were raised on pasture and/or fed omega-3 enriched feeds tend to be much higher in omega-3 fatty acids.

-Studies show that consuming Omega-3 enriched eggs is a very effective way to reduce triglycerides in the blood.
-In one of the studies, just 5 omega-3 enriched eggs per week for 3 weeks reduced triglycerides by 16-18% (35, 36).
+Studies show that consuming omega-3 enriched eggs is a very effective way to lower blood triglycerides.
+In one study, eating just five omega-3 enriched eggs per week for three weeks reduced triglycerides by 16–18% (

-Bottom Line: Omega-3 enriched and pastured eggs contain significant amounts of Omega-3 fatty acids.
+Summary Omega-3 enriched and pastured eggs may contain significant amounts of omega-3 fatty acids.
 Eating these types of eggs is an effective way to reduce blood triglycerides.